Dyson makes some of the world's best vacuum cleaners, featuring sleek innovative designs and — most importantly — very impressive suction capacity.

 Before the V15’s unveiling, the Dyson V11 was considered to deliver the best performance of any cordless vacuum.

-Retailing for about $600 (about $100 less than the V15), the V11 is still a great option, with suction capacity that comes a close second to the V15 and that can leave nearly any type of floor spotless in a single pass.
+Retailing for about $600 ($150 less than the V15), the V11 is still a great option, with suction capacity that comes a close second to the V15 and that can leave nearly any type of floor spotless in a single pass.

 The V11 adjusts its suction power by detecting the type of floor (hard or carpet) it's gliding on.
 The sensor on the V11 isn’t quite as sophisticated as the V15’s — which adjusts its suction power by detecting the size and count of the particles it picks up — but it’s still capable of enhancing cleaning and maximizing battery efficiency.
 And you can always switch to Boost mode manually whenever you feel you need some extra vacuum power.